stripe/stripe-react-native/docs/accept-a-payment.md

 When the customer taps the Pay button, confirm the PaymentIntent to complete the payment.

-In order to do that you will need card details from component state and clientSecret from the previous step.
+In order to do that you will need card details from component state and client secret from the previous step.
 Use `useConfirmPayment` hook from SDK.
-The hook returns `confirmPayment` method and `loading` value indicates the state of the async action.
+The hook returns `confirmPayment` method and `loading` value which indicates the state of the async action.

 ```tsx
 function PaymentScreen() {